bdlukaa/fluent_ui/README.md

 ## Toggle Switches

 The toggle switch represents a physical switch that allows users to turn things on or off, like a light switch.
 Use toggle switch controls to present users with two mutually exclusive options (such as on/off), where choosing an option provides immediate results.
+[Learn more](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/toggles)

 ### Example